object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

    An *abstract data type* is a purely mathematical :term:`type`, defined independently of its concrete realisation as code.

+Abstract data types enable the programmer to reason about algorithms and their cost separately from the task of implementing them.
 That said, it will frequently be helpful in understanding abstract data types to refer to the ways in which they might be implemented.